vahidAK/NanoMethPhase/README.md

                         Module.

 optional arguments:
+  --per_read PER_READ, -pr PER_READ
+                        If it is your second try and you have per read info file from the first try you can specify the per-read file to make the process faster.
+This also enables you to try different threshols of options (-mv, -mbq, mq, -hr, -abq), include exclude indels, include/exclude
+                        supp reads.
   -h, --help            show this help message and exit --outformat OUTFORMAT, -of OUTFORMAT
                         What type of output you want (bam,bam2bis,methylcall).